 During test drives, Puritans hit all the New England drive through restaurants.
 These were early versions of the ones we are familiar with today.
 The restaurants had corn on the cob, maize, which is fluffy corn stuck into vases, bean dishes, and fried squash.

 The McPuritan Burger, a chaste piece of meat without buns or ‘special sauce’, looked suspiciously like a figgy pudding.
-(Figgy Pudding, by the way, was the name of the first Puritan rock group.)
+(Figgy Pudding was the name of the first Puritan rock group.)

 Puritans didn’t understand their compulsion to eat, and thought that God was testing them, just as they, the Puritans, were testing the devilishly slow cars.